pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * drum select vs drum edit in drums from player: turn off editing when one drum is saved
 * drum edit, no-write, safety popup
 * Drums: All caps first letter yes
 * Drums on in idle: synchronized song start?
-Yes if required.
+Yes, if required.
 * Live bpm changes?
 First "1": phase only, subsequent 1's are tempo,
 * Live bpm changes: Smoothing?,.
 Real-time delay
-* Live beat 1 resets, does NOT imply new bpm
+* Live beat 1 reset: Does NOT imply new bpm
 * Test tap to tempo...
 Jittery or me?
-* drums on pause then play
+* drums in pause, then play
 * video alignment with audio current time

 ## Release 1.3

 ### Features

 * history statistics: songs sung by singer, cj top 40
 * bsteeleBox recording
 * drums completion push!  shaker, rimshot
 * banner display mode (lyric to measure mapping)